This page provides links to downloading the software for the GK-B5 kit. and also describes uploading new software.

 The software is based on the Arduino.
 This is a development environment for microprocessors.
 The Arduino environment makes it easy to program the Atmega328 microprocessor that is on the Geiger board.
 It includes an "IDE" that lets you write, compile and upload your code to the chip from your computer.
 Best of all, the whole thing is free, open source.
 You will find tons of information on this, but you should start here.

-I have made step by step instructions on installing the Arduino IDE and uploading new software.
+I have made step by step instructions on installing the Arduino IDE and uploading new software on the GK-B5 kit.
 You can get it here.

 The connection between your computer and the Geiger kit is made through a USB to serial adapter (dongle).
-These are sometimes referred to as an "FTDI cable or board".
-One end plugs into USB on your computer and the other end plugs into the FTDI connector on the Geiger board.
-On the computer side it makes a virtual serial port, and on the Geiger board side, a TTL level serial.
+These are sometimes referred to as an "FTDI breakout, board, or cable".
+One end plugs into USB on your computer and the other end plugs into the FTDI connector on the kit.
+On the computer side it makes a virtual serial port, and on the kit side it is TTL level serial (not RS232 level serial).
 Drivers must be loaded for your OS.
 On Windows they are generally installed automatically.

 These adapters allow you to do two things:

-Note: When you use a USB to serial device that also supplies power to the board, it's not a good idea to also power the board with batteries at the same time.
-I've made this mistake with no apparent harm, but normally, I just plug the cable in with the battery disconnected and it powers the whole board.
+Note: When you use a USB to serial device it will usually supply 5V to the kit.
+It's not a good idea to also power the kit with batteries at the same time.
+However, I've done this often with no harm.

 This is about as far as I'd like to go regarding the subject of software.
 My sense is, that for some, the Geiger board may be an introduction into the whole world of microprocessors.
 I am truly happy about this, but if you need answers to questions about programming, adding new devices (WiFi, SD cards, etc.), and the like, your best bet is to use the Arduino forum.